FilledOfCode/Black/README.md

 Spark-MeArm
 ===========

 A spark core controller for the MeArm robotic arm.
-Complete with S-Curve motion planning and inverse kinem
+Complete with S-Curve motion planning and inverse kinematics.

+Thi